-Conclusions This study characterises unique aspects of CSs versus AEs in a large national cohort.
-The results should provide reinforcement to the gain in popularity of CSs.
+Conclusions This study characterises unique aspects of CS versus AE in a large national cohort.
+The results should provide reinforcement to the gain in popularity of CS.

 Statistics from Altmetric.com

-Contributors KU: analysis and interpretation of data, drafting of manuscript and critical revision.
+Contributors YS: analysis and interpretation of data, drafting of manuscript and critical revision.
 EW: conception or design of the work, acquisition of data, drafting of manuscript and critical revision.
-YS: analysis and interpretation of data and critical revision.
-AL and RM: conception or design of the work, analysis and interpretation of data and critical revision.
+KU: analysis and interpretation of data and critical revision.
+AL, RM : conception or design of the work, analysis and interpretation of data and critical revision.

 Funding The authors have not declared a specific grant for this research from any funding agency in the public, commercial or not-for-profit sectors.